davidkhala/spark/databricks/README.md

   - The same job will resuse compute used in previous run if there is no setting change.
   - These type of Job Compute is managed by Databricks
     - > Error: dlt prefixed spark images cannot be used outside of the Delta Live Tables service
+    - You cannot edit it
+    - You cannot pause it.
+Once paused, new run will not resume it.
+Instead, it will create another Job Compute.
   - To save compute cost, configure
     - In Compute section
       - `Cluster mode` = `Fixed size`,